tthorntone/AdNauseam-Wiki/Dynamic-filtering:-quick-guide.md

 #### Important

-Typically, use only narrow _allow_ dynamic filtering rules, to un-break sites.
+Typically, use only narrow _allow_ dynamic filtering rules to un-break sites.
 As these _allow_ rules override any static filtering, this means if you use a too broad _allow_ dynamic filtering rule you could start to allow in ads/trackers/annoyances.

 ***